The Eduployment Programme

 As a nurse, you know it’s essential to understand what the client says and needs.
 Misunderstandings can have serious impact in healthcare.
 Because you’re going to perform nursing tasks during your internship in the Netherlands you first need to learn the Dutch language.

-Once you have passed the beginners course, it’s time to come to the Netherlands for your 6-month internship.
-The goal is to become acquainted with the Dutch nursing home and Dutch healthcare in general.
+Once you have completed the beginners course, it’s time to come to the Netherlands for your 6-month internship.
+The goal is to become acquainted with the Dutch nursing home and the Dutch healthcare in general.
 Besides performing nursing procedures, Eduployment values social interaction and legislation in the Netherlands.
 Therefore you will learn how to perform ADL-care (Activities of Daily Living) during your internship.
 This is fundamental to your profession as nurse.

-Working as a nurse
+Working as a Nurse

-The ultimate goal of the Eduployment program is to make you operate as a fully responsible nurse in Dutch healthcare.
+The ultimate goal of the Eduployment programme is to make you operate as a fully responsible nurse in Dutch healthcare.
 As a fully responsible nurse you know exactly what your clients and colleagues expect from you and you also know what to expect from them.
 You are a member of the team and ready to take on the full responsibility asked of the nursing profession.